wernerb/docker-xbmc-server/README.md

     The ip,port,user and password refers to your xbmc mysql database.

 3. You now are ready to pull and run XBMC.
 You can either run as a daemon serving your xbmc library through UPnP as well as being capable of updating your library, or you can simply run the container and only update the xbmc library.
+    Before pulling the image and running check what version you need (gotham/frodo)

     * __Daemon__:

         Run the following command to spawn a docker container running xbmc with UPnP:

-            $ sudo docker run -d --net=host --priviliged \
+            $ sudo docker run -d --net=host --privileged /directory/with/xbmcdata:/opt/xbmc-server/portable_data BIND_ADDR=192.168.1.50 -e LD_PRELOAD=/opt/xbmc-server/bind.so wernerb/docker-xbmc-server:gotham

-              -v /directory/with/xbmcdata:/opt/xbmc-server/portable_data \
-              -e BIND_ADDR=192.168.1.50 -e LD_PRELOAD=/opt/xbmc-server/bind.so
-              wernerb/docker-xbmc-server
+        Note:

-        Ps.
-Replace `192.168.1.50` with the IP to which you want to bind xbmc to, i.e., your host network ip.
+        * Replace `192.168.1.50` with the IP to which you want to bind xbmc to, i.e., your host network ip.
 Replace `/directory/with/xbmcdata` with the folder where you would like to store the xbmc data.
 Point it to the full path to the xbmcdata folder of this repository.
+        * Replace `wernerb/docker-xbmc-server:gotham` with `wernerb/docker-xbmc-server:frodo` if you use frodo!

-        The webserver is automatically configured and started on port `8089` with the username/password configurable in `userdata/advancedsettings.xml`.
+        * The webserver is automatically configured and started on port `8089` with the username/password configurable in `userdata/advancedsettings.xml`.

     * __Single run__: